aptos-labs/aptos-core/network/README.md

 ## Overview

-For more detailed info, see the [DiemNet Specification](../specifications/network/README.md).
+For more detailed info, see the [AptosNet Specification](../specifications/network/README.md).

-DiemNet is the primary protocol for communication between any two nodes in the Diem ecosystem.
+AptosNet is the primary protocol for communication between any two nodes in the Diem ecosystem.
 It is specifically designed to facilitate the consensus, shared mempool, and state sync protocols.
-DiemNet tries to maintain at-most one connection with each remote peer; the application protocols to that remote peer are then multiplexed over the single peer connection.
+AptosNet tries to maintain at-most one connection with each remote peer; the application protocols to that remote peer are then multiplexed over the single peer connection.